Roston Chase: International career

 In July 2016, Chase was named in the West Indies squad for their Test series against India.
 He made his Test debut for the West Indies on 21 July 2016.
 In his second Test match, Chase picked up his maiden five-wicket haul and scored a century to stave off a strong Indian bowling attack.

 In June 2017, Chase was named in the West Indies One Day International (ODI) squad for their series against Afghanistan.
 He made his ODI debut for the West Indies, against Afghanistan on 9 June 2017.

 On 26 January 2019, Chase achieved bowling figures of 8/60 in the fourth innings of the first Test against England in Barbados adding a 54 with the bat in the first innings.

 In May 2019, Cricket West Indies (CWI) named Chase as one of ten reserve players in the West Indies' squad for the 2019 Cricket World Cup.
 In June 2020, Chase was named in the West Indies' Test squad, for their series against England.
 The Test series was originally scheduled to start in May 2020, but was moved back to July 2020 due to the COVID-19 pandemic.

 In September 2021, Chase was named in the West Indies' Twenty20 International (T20I) squad for the 2021 ICC Men's T20 World Cup.
 He made his T20I debut on 29 October 2021, for the West Indies against Bangladesh.

+In May 2024, he was named in the West Indies squad for the 2024 ICC Men's T20 World Cup tournament.

+In May 2025, Chase was named as West Indies Test captain following the resignation of Kraigg Brathwaite.